 Ph.D. in Economics, University of Wisconsin-Madison

 B.A. in Mathematics, Williams College

-His current teaching areas include health economics and statistics.
+His teaching interests include health economics, microeconomics, and statistics.